The article below is authored by Christian Wentz, the founder, and CEO at Gradient.

 Gradient’s objective is thus unquestionably an audacious one.
 Some think our solution is, too.

-At Gradient we’ve designed our own secure processor architecture that incorporates the ability to check authenticity of the chip and integrity of the chips’ operation into the silicon itself.
+At Gradient we’ve designed our own secure processor architecture that incorporates the ability to check authenticity of the chip and integrity of the chips’ operation in the silicon itself.
 What this means for the network, and for other uses, is that the operations of a node running our processor can be effectively “fingerprinted” at any point.
 We’re building upon the work of collaborators with decades of experience in these areas, and in that spirit, we’re making these designs publicly accessible and auditable, so that security may be formally analyzed and by outside parties.
 We also aim to foster an ecosystem such that other manufacturers may adopt, and other researchers may participate in the acceleration of this evolution.
 We aspire to a future in which these properties are ubiquitous across all electronic devices.

-The Gradient hardware and software framework has been designed from the beginning for implementation in devices ranging from ultra-low power and low-cost electronics embedded in our everyday devices (demanding power and time efficiency) to multi-core high performance processors.
+The Gradient hardware and software framework has been designed from the beginning for implementation in devices ranging from ultra-low power and low-cost electronics embedded in our everyday devices (demanding power and time efficiency) to multi-core high-performance processors.
 As a framework, Gradient can scale from small peer-to-peer networks to those the size of the web.
-Our mission is to redefine how our electronic devices — and ourselves — work together, enabling open collaboration without compromising security, integrity or data rights.
+Our mission is to redefine how our electronic devices — and ourselves — work together, enabling open collaboration without compromising security, integrity, or data rights.

 Gradient’s technical focus

 Gradient’s technical efforts to achieve these goals are broadly scoped into two efforts:

 First, we’re developing a special type of secure processor — a remotely attestable secure processor with a hardware-based “root of trust”.